timhuisman/css-social-media-buttons/README.md

 ## Changelog ##

+**v.1.2.5**

+- Changed background-position for `youtube-alt` icon in SCSS file to match LESS file
+- Removed inline-block mixin: is only needed for lower than IE8 browsers.
+- Removed double background-size attribute in LESS file.

 **v.1.2.4**

 - Added browser prefix versions of the Retina media query & background-size, so that all browser use the Retina sprite if possible.